Tracked price checks

 The four places you can legally ride

 2. National forest and BLM OHV routes.
 Vast federal public land includes trails specifically designated for off-highway motorcycles — but only those marked routes, not the whole forest.
-The managing agency publishes a motor vehicle use map (MVUM); ride the green routes, not the closed ones.
-This is where the most miles of legal trail riding live, especially in the West.

-Where you cannot ride
+Where you genuinely cannot ride

 Being electric changes none of this.
 The classification, not the sound, sets the rule.